CFLIT: Coexisting Federated Learning and Information Transfer: Convergence Analysis and Learning Optimization

 It is shown in \cite{liu2020reconfigurable} that a larger model aggregation error $e_t$ leads to a smaller convergence rate of over-the-air FL.
-Therefore, we can optimize the transceiver design variables $\{p_{k, \Phi_{t}[i]}, c_t[i]\}$ by minimizing $e_t$, as detailed by the following lemma. \begin{lemma} Given the channel coefficients $\{h_{k, \Phi_{t}[i]}\}$, the optimal $p_{k, \Phi_{t}[i]}$ and $c_t[i]$ are { }Moreover, the minimum $e_{t}$ is given by { } \end{lemma} \begin{IEEEproof} See Appendix \ref{MMSE_proof}. \end{IEEEproof}
+Therefore, we can optimize the transceiver design variables $\{p_{k, \Phi_{t}[i]}, c_t[i]\}$ by minimizing $e_t$, as detailed by the following lemma. \begin{lemma} Given the channel coefficients $\{h_{k, \Phi_{t}[i]}\}$, the optimal $p_{k, \Phi_{t}[i]}$ and $c_t[i]$ are